eshabram/CABA_ABAC/README.md

 # CABA_ABAC
-The Cool and Absolutely Bad Ass Attribute Based Access Control policy simulator.
+The Cool and Absolutely Bad Ass Attribute Based Access Control Policy Simulator.
 This project is a shell implementation of ABAC policy using a university system as the organizational body.
-It is meant to demonstrate how an ABAC policy can work in a shell environment, as well as
+It is meant to demonstrate how an ABAC policy can work in a shell environment, as well as to demonstrate the power and efficiency that ABAC policies can provide.

 ### Getting Started:
-To run the program from the main directory of the repository simply start the abac-shell.py script like so:
+To run the program from the main directory of the repository simply start the ```abac-shell.py``` script like so:
 ```
 python abac-shell.py
 ```
-To see print a help menu of commands that can be run, simply type in ```help``` or ```?```.
+To print a help menu of commands that can be run, simply type in ```help``` or ```?```.

 TODO:
 - [] Define organization with roles, subjects, resources, and attributes.